Every year we run a staff photography competition, where our specialists submit the best images from their travels around the world.

 White rhino, South Africa by Chris

 During the dry season in South Africa, the watering holes in Madikwe Game Reserve are a vital life source for much of the wildlife.
-You can often sit near the edge of the water and allow the animals to curiously wander towards you.
+You can often sit near the edge of the water and allow the animals to curiously wander toward you.
 We were out on an evening game drive and stopped at one of the watering holes when these two white rhino approached.
 The flawless light at that time of day, in combination with the flat surface of the water led to the creation of this quite magical reflection.

-Located at the Botswana border near Gabarone, Madikwe Private Game Reserve is one of the most remote game parks in South Africa and a great place to see wild dog.
+Located at the Botswana border near Gaborone, Madikwe Private Game Reserve is one of the most remote game parks in South Africa and a great place to see wild dog.
 The reserve’s great ridges and round boulders looking out over extensive plains allows you to experience what Africa must have been like 100 years ago.

 Rice terraces in Sapa, Vietnam by Lauren

 I took this photograph the morning after I arrived in Sapa in Vietnam on my way to the remote Topas Ecolodge where I was staying.
-It was my first time in Sapa, a small town that sits amongst the stunning scenery of the Tonkinese Alps.
+It was my first time in Sapa, a small town that sits among the stunning scenery of the Tonkinese Alps.
 This breathtaking view and the striking green colour of the valleys was beautiful and unlike anything I had seen before.

 The location of the Topas Ecolodge in the Tonkinese Alps makes a great base for exploring remote villages where traditional dress and ancient beliefs still prevail.
 It is also ideal for taking in the superb vistas on foot or even by bicycle.

-The day started at 5am with a silent row over Inle Lake in Burma to the balloon launch site.
+The day started at 5am with a silent row over Inle Lake in Myanmar to the balloon launch site.
 After a light breakfast we got to witness the sunrise as the hot air balloon took us on a peaceful ride over the stilted houses of the Intha people.
 The experience was made more unique knowing that we were only the second ever commercial balloon flight over this region.

 The shallow waters of Inle Lake stretch for 35 kilometres, ringed by small fishing villages and majestic rolling hills.
 You can take a boat trip to explore the lake where you visit various cottage industries that thrive on the floating market such as silk weaving, cheroot rolling and water blacksmiths.